-These scripts can be run automatically with the cron command and the output can be sent to you using electronic mail.
-Typically, these scripts use some combination of the find, du, mail, and shell commands.
+All of these scripts can be run automatically by the cron command and the output sent to you using electronic mail.
+Typically, these scripts use some combination of the find, du, Mail, and shell commands.

 The process accounting system performs many similar functions.
 If the process accounting system does not meet your needs, examine the scripts in /usr/lib/acct, such as ckpacct and remove, for ideas about how to build your own administration scripts.